About National Garden Gift Vouchers

 Supporting gardening good causes

 Whenever you give a gift card or voucher, you're supporting some wonderful causes.
 National Garden Gift Vouchers are used to support National Children's Gardening Week, which aims to give children the chance to have fun and get their hands dirty in the garden.
-We also donate a percentage of National Garden Gift Card's income to Greenfingers Charity, a small charity that supports children with life-limiting illnesses in hospices by building magical gardens for them.
+We also donate a percentage of sales of the gift card format to Greenfingers Charity, a small charity that supports children with life-limiting illnesses in hospices by building magical gardens for them.

 Q. Can vouchers and cards be spent online?